Extended Cold Weather Clothing System: 2nd Generation

 In the early mid-1990s, The second generation (2G) ECWCS included a new ECWCS parka with flaps over and under the zipper, along with other areas that let in moisture.
+The helm and cuffs were treated with an anti-wicking material, to keep moisture from climbing up and into the parka.
 The ECWCS II Parka has a stow-able hood, but it lacks the liner that the Gen 1 had.
 The bare Gore-Tex material can be uncomfortable to some.

 In addition, it featured two different layers made with Polartec fabrics: the Polartec Classic 300 shirt and the Polartec Classic 200 overalls.
 When used in combination with other layers in the ECWCS system, the system provides protection between -40 and +40 F. The parka was improved by vents to help deal with the condensation problems resulting from the use of "waterproof-breathable" fabric.

 A lightweight underwear set was also introduced to combine with or substitute the polypro undergarments.

 3rd Generation

-The third generation 3G or GEN III Extended Climate Warfighter Clothing System is a radical re-design of the system.
-It features seven new layers of insulation including three Polartec fabrics: two layers of Polartec Power Dry and a layer of Polartec Thermal Pro High Loft.
+The third generation 3G or GEN III Extended Climate Warfighter Clothing System features a re-design of the system.
+It adds seven new layers of insulation, including three Polartec fabrics: two layers of Polartec Power Dry and a layer of Polartec Thermal Pro High Loft.
 It has also featured PrimaLoft Silver Insulation USA in the extreme cold weather parka and trousers.
-The 12 components of the GEN III ECWCS include:
+The entire system weighing 12.82 lb, the 12 components of the GEN III ECWCS include: